antar-ghuman/antar-ghuman/README.md

 **Hello👋🏽, I'm Antarpreet Kaur Ghuman**

-🔭 Currently pursuing MS in Artificial Intelligence and Robotics at Unviversity at Buffalo, SUNY.
+🔭 MS in Artificial Intelligence and Robotics at Unviversity at Buffalo, SUNY.

 🔭 Bachelor of Engineering in Computer Science(Cloud Computing) - Honors:First Division with Distinction, Chandigarh University